gojira69/Bias-Analysis-in-LLMs/Legal Bias/legalBias_todoList.md

 * assign stereotypical nature of an llm by calcualting how many common tuples are there with the human-annotaetd set of stereotypes.
 This would definitely change from model to model.

+* generate the stereotypical tuples from the llms and compare them with the human-annotated tuples from the research paper.

 # End Goal
 * Your task is to analyze the prompts and true verdicts given and find patterns in the prompts and insights into how the prompts are distributed.
 Some initial